 At the same time, she rekindled her creative passion by learning to hook rugs and create handmade folk art.
 Thanks to her heritage, she developed an interest in the Pennsylvania-German and Swiss cultures and appreciated their impact on early American folk art.
 In 1997, Tish and her husband Mike established The Tweed Weasel LLC.
-The original gallery of her earliest work was simply in a repurposed enclosed porch at her home.
+The original gallery of her earliest work was within a repurposed enclosed porch at their Richland home.

-After several years of growth, Tish and Mike acquired the former “Backtown Barn” located just down the main street.
-After two years of renovations, Tish moved her gallery to the current location inside the restored “Tulip Barn”.
+Just a few years later, Tish and Mike acquired the former “Backtown Barn” located just down the main street.
+After two years of building renovations, Tish moved her gallery to the current location inside the restored “Tulip Barn”.
 The site has been visited by tourists and folk art buyers year-round.
 The site even made the short list of unique places to visit in an edition of National Geographic Traveler magazine.

-The former bakery building they left was then converted into a complete pottery studio where Tish and Mike work together create redware and stoneware folk art designs to sell in the gallery.
+The small bakery building they left was then converted into a complete pottery studio where Tish and Mike work together create redware and stoneware folk art designs to sell in the gallery.

-Now fully established as a professional artisan, Tish’s work is owned by collectors across North American and in Europe.
-The quality of her textile work has allowed her to be included among the country’s top traditional artisans as juried annually by Early American Life magazine.
-Her attention to detail has caught the eye of antique dealers as well, and Tish has been commissioned to restore family heirloom rugs threatened by age decay and wear.
+Now fully established as a professional artisan, Tish’s work is owned by collectors across North America and in Europe.
+The quality of her textile work has allowed her to be included among the country’s top traditional artisans as juried annually by Early American Life magazine since 2003.
+Her attention to detail has caught the eye of antique textile dealers as well, and Tish has been commissioned to restore family heirloom rugs threatened by age decay and wear.
 Most notably, famous antiques collector and Where the Wild Things Are illustrator Maurice Sendak was one of Tish’s rug restoration clients before he passed away in 2012.